sophiemeakin/technocolour/README.md

-# technocolor: colour palettes based on electronic music records
+# technocolour: colour palettes based on electronic music records

-The technocolor package contains colour palettes based on the album artwork some of my favourite electronic music records.
+The `technocolour` package contains colour palettes based on the album artwork some of my favourite electronic music records.
+Enjoy!

 ## Installation